Tip #228: The Importance of Having Lesson Plans

 July 28, 2008

-Last week, we debunked the myth that lesson plans take the flexibility and spontaneity out of training.
+We debunked the myth that lesson plans take the flexibility and spontaneity out of training.

-Ross Thomas had this to say:
+Ross Thomas has this to say:

 “I got this latest learning tip, and I can’t agree with you more!

 My training class typically runs for about 12 days.
 Each day I have a lesson plan with the high level content summary along with the activities that I plan to do.
 I also have things on the plan that I have listed that can be moved to the next day if necessary.
 I can’t imagine trying to conduct this training without the lesson plan that I have developed.
-It is such an invaluable tool and gives me the confidence and knowledge that I am covering all the topics that I need to cover.”
+It is such an invaluable tool.
+It gives me the confidence and knowledge that I am covering all the topics that I need to cover.”

 Thanks so much, Ross.
 I feel the very same way!

-This week, we debunk the myth that learning = retention.
+Next week, we debunk the myth that learning = retention.

 Related Posts